nicoleman0/security.github.io/index.md

 - CompTIA Security+ (expected 05/30/25)

 ## Contact
-If you are experiencing any issues with loading the webpage, please do not hesitate to [contact me by email.](mailto:nicholashadleycoleman@gmail.com)
+If you have any inquiries, job offers, or anything else, do not hesitate to contact me by [email](mailto:nicholashadleycoleman@gmail.com).